bhutzell/CMAQ/UTIL/chemmech/README.md

-# CMAQ.mech_processor
+# CHEMMECH, the CMAQ photochemical mechanism processor

+## Quick Start

-FORTRAN and c code that creates the RXNS modules for the CMAQ model version 5.2
+FORTRAN codes that create the RXNS modules for the CMAQ model version 5.2

-This repository  contains the template bldrun script under script and code directory to generates the RXNS_DATA_MODULE.F90 and RXNS_FUNC_MODULE.F90 files for CMAQ version 5.2.
+This directory contains the template bldrun script under script and code directory to generates the RXNS_DATA_MODULE.F90 and RXNS_FUNC_MODULE.F90 files for CMAQ version 5.2.

 To use this tool:

-1) Compile the tool by modifying the bldit script in the scripts directory.
+1. Compile the tool by modifying the bldit script in the scripts directory.
 Set Fortran compiler based on your system, save and run the script.

-2) Modify the run script by setting the Mechanism that you are building.
+2. Modify the run script by setting the Mechanism that you are building.

-3) Execute the run script and inspect the results under the output directory.
+3. Execute the run script and inspect the results under the output directory.

-#  Background
+##  Background

 The chemical mechanism processor (CHEMMECH) allows altering a photochemical mechanisms or using a different mechanism in the CMAQ model.
 Two output files implement the photochemical mechanism and are compiled along CMAQ’s source code.
 Both output files contain FORTRAN 90 modules.
 RXNS_DATA_MOD.F90 defines the mechanism species, their reactions and rate constants.
 RXN_FUNC_MOD.F90 specifies functions that map CMAQ model species to photochemical mechanism species and calculate reaction rate constants.
 CHEMMECH produces additional output files to check whether the two modules represent the photochemical mechanism intended by the user.
 One additional ouput file, SPCS.ext, list the species participating in the mechanism.
 Two other additional output file are prototypes for the species and equations files used to run the Kinetic PreProcess (KPP) (Damian et al., 2002).
 The KPP inputs have not been tested in several years so a user should use them with discretion.

 CHEMMECH inputs include the mechanism chemical definitions (mech.def) file and the three CMAQ species namelist files.
 All are ASCII files.
 Namelists specify species participating in photochemical reaction divided into the Gas (GC), Aerosol (AE) and Nonreactive (NR) groups but not all namelist species have to participate in photochemical reactions.
 The namelist are optional but are recommended when modifying an existing photochemical mechanism because CHEMMECH can cross check whether species used in the mech.def are found the namelists.
 The mech.def file lists the reactions and other data representing the photochemistry.
 Input tiles follow a rigid format; the CCTM/src/MECHS subdirectories contain examples.
 For namelists, the examples show the data in each file and the formatting rules.
 The following information regards formatting used in the mech.def file.

-# Chemical Reactions Input Format
+## Chemical Reactions Input Format

 A mech.def file follows formatting rules based on Gery and Grouse (1990) and Jeffries (1990) but the rules evolved along with the CMAQ model.
 The file consists five sequential blocks: a mechanism name, operator definitions, an ignored species list, the reactions list, and constant definitions.
 The first four blocks are optional based on the photochemical mechanism described by the mech.def file.
 Blocks after the mechanism name begin with the respective key words, SPECIAL, ELIMINATE, REACTIONS, and CONSTANT.
 These blocks terminate with “END” or “end” (case sensitive).
 Their content also follows the below rules and use the same elements to define information.

 Each block will be discussed separately below but first the discussion lists rules and elements for entering the mechanism data.

-## General rules.
+### General rules.

-•	Data Lines lie between columns 1 and 80.
+* Data Lines lie between columns 1 and 80.

-•	White spaces are ignored.
+* White spaces are ignored.

-•	Data lines can wrap around (i.e., entries can be continued on a subsequent line after a hard return).
+* Data lines can wrap around (i.e., entries can be continued on a subsequent line after a hard return).

-•	Lines beginning with an exclamation point contain a comment line.
+* Lines beginning with an exclamation point contain a comment line.

-•	Data lines cannot contain a comment line.
+* Data lines cannot contain a comment line.

-•	Text enclosed by “{}” or “()” contain comments within a data line.
+* Text enclosed by “{}” or “()” contain comments within a data line.

-## Defining Elements.
+### Defining Elements.

-1)	Species Types and Naming Rules.
+1. Species Types and Naming Rules.

-a)	Constants species whose names and volume mixing ratio are fixed.
+    1. Constants species whose names and volume mixing ratio are fixed.
 Names include M (any molecule in the atmosphere), O2 (oxygen), CH4 (methane), H2 (hydrogen), N2 (nitrogen), and H2O (water vapor).
 Reactions use constant species to calculate rate constants by including them as reactants.
 Their names cannot be used to represent other species.

-b)	Model species are produced or destroyed by the mechanism’s reactions.
+    2. Model species are produced or destroyed by the mechanism’s reactions.
 Species namelist define them.
 Their names satisfy the below rules.

-i)	Does not contain blanks and can be up to 16 characters long.
+        1. Do not contain blanks and can be up to 16 characters long.
 However, the maximum length is recommended to equal 13 if the mechanism is to be used in DDM version of the CMAQ model.

-ii)	Begins with an alphabetic character but may contain any alphanumeric character (i.e., "A-Z," "a-z," and "0-9") or the characters ":" and "\_" after the first position.
+        2. Must begin with an alphabetic character but may contain any alphanumeric character (i.e., "A-Z," "a-z," and "0-9") or the characters ":" and "\_" after the first position.

-iii)	Changes in case change the model species so NO2 and no2 represent two different model species.
+        3. Changing case to change the species so NO2 and no2 represent two different model species.

-iv)	Using embedded comments in a species name cannot span two lines.
+        4. Using embedded comments in a species name cannot span two lines.

-2)	Labels are used to define or refer to reactions, operators or other processes.
+2. Labels are used to define or refer to reactions, operators or other processes.

-a)	Often start with "<" and ends with ">".
+    1. Often start with "<" and ends with ">".

-b)	Contain up to 16 non-blank characters long.
+    2. Contain up to 16 non-blank characters long.

-c)	Cannot contain a comment or a label delimiter.
+    3. Cannot contain a comment or a label delimiter.

-d)	A label may span lines.
+    4. A label may span lines.

-3)	Numbers can be read as the below types.
+3. Numbers can be read as the below types.

-a)	Integer (e.g., 5)
+    1. Integer (e.g., 5)
-b)	Floating point (e.g., 5.0)
+    2. Floating point (e.g., 5.0)
-c)	Exponential (e.g., 5.0E+00).
+    3. Exponential (e.g., 5.0E+00).
-d)	With the exponential format, the "E" may be either upper or lowercase; a positive exponent is              assumed if the sign of the exponent is missing.
+    4. With the exponential format, the "E" may be either upper or lowercase; a positive exponent is assumed if the sign of the exponent is missing.
-e)	All numbers are read in as REAL(4) FORTRAN types but may converted to REAL (8) FORTRAN type in output files.
+    5. All numbers are read in as REAL(4) FORTRAN types but may converted to REAL (8) FORTRAN type in output files.

-## Format of Specific Blocks
+### Format of Specific Blocks

-### Mechanism Name.
+#### Mechanism Name.

 The mechanism name is an optional input.
 If it is included, it must be the first non-comment entry in the mechanism.
 Rules for the mechanism name are the same as those for species names except that it can be up to 32 characters long.
 No delimiter is required to end of the name but a "hard return" after the entry is suggested for creating a legible input file.

-### SPECIAL.
+#### SPECIAL.

 The key word SPECIAL lists operators used in the REACTIONS block to express reaction rate constant.
 Operators combine reaction rate constant and concentrations.
 A mechanism often uses them to lump reactions together with an already defined rate constant.
 An example shows an operator called RY is derived from two following reactions with respective rate constants, RKA and RKB, that are used in a mechanism.